jdrkl/react-ball/README.md

 # react-ball
-Football tactics tool allowing you to create, edit and visualise football formations.
+Football tactics tool allowing you to create, edit and, visualise football formations.